MrPerry365/tech-in-blog/README.md

   # Tech-In-Blog
 ## This is a CMS-style blog site where developers can publish their blog posts and comment on other developers posts as well.
-It follows the MVC paradigm in its architectural structure, uses Handlebars.js as the templating language, and Sequelize as the ORM, and the express-session npm package for authentication
+It follows the MVC paradigm in its architectural structure, uses Handlebars.js as the template language, and Sequelize as the ORM, and the express-session npm package for authentication

 ## Badge: [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)]